Portugal Reopens Museums, Cafe Terraces And Schools - UrduPoint

 The government has launched mass Covid tests and started vaccinating teachers.

-It plans to start reopening high schools, universities and auditoriums and concert halls later this month and restaurants in May.
+It plans to start reopening high schools, universities, auditoriums and concert halls later this month and restaurants in May.

 The situation is being reviewed every two weeks and the government can tighten restrictions in municipalities with a high number of cases.